equinor/energyvision/README.md

 ## Storybook

-The Storybook for the components are running at https://envis-storybook.azureedge.net/
+We use [Storybook](https://storybook.js.org/) for the development of components and can be viewed at https://envis-storybook.azureedge.net
-Pushing files to `./web/components` will trigger a build and deploy
+Pushing files to `./web/components` will trigger a build and deploy the Storybook to Azure.